mattkrins/platysync/README.md

 You can download the most recent version of PlatySync from [GitHub releases](https://github.com/mattkrins/platysync/releases).
 Learn how to use PlatySync by following the [documentation](https://github.com/mattkrins/platysync/wiki).

+## 🚀 Install and run

+1. Ensure you are running [Node.js](https://nodejs.org/en/download) v18.18.0 or higher.
+2. Download the most recent version of PlatySync from the [releases](https://github.com/mattkrins/platysync/releases) page.
+3. Extract and install dependencies with ``npm install``
+4. Start the software with with ``npm start``\
+For additional instructions, refer to the [documentation](https://github.com/mattkrins/platysync/wiki).

 ## 📚 Everything else

 ### 📙 Contributing